 What Does Voluntary Life Insurance Cover?

 Voluntary life insurance provides the covered individual’s beneficiaries with an agreed-upon death benefit if the covered party passes away while the insurance policy is in effect.
-Though supplemental life insurance can increase coverage relative to your employer’s basic life insurance policy, it may not provide the full coverage you need.
+Although, supplemental life insurance can increase coverage relative to your employer’s basic life insurance policy, it may not provide the full coverage you need.
 If you have higher coverage needs, you will need to supplement your voluntary policy with additional coverage purchased independently.

 Coverage amounts for spousal and dependent insurance are typically less than what you, as the employee, are eligible for.